IALSA/ialsa-2016-amsterdam/README.md

 * chronic conditions (comorbidity index)

+#### Resources

 The workshop lectures will be delivered by Dr. Ardo van den Hout (UCL, Lecturer at the Department of Statistics), developer of the R package ELECT that estimates these models.
 Participants are encouraged to review at the [ELECT web site](http://www.ucl.ac.uk/~ucakadl/indexELECT.html ) to prepare for this workshop.

+Here are some example operationalizations: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2966893/  and  http://www.ncbi.nlm.nih.gov/pubmed/25150976.
+For example, the BRFSS question used to assess health status was "Would you say that in general your health is excellent, very good, good, fair, or poor?"
+For this study, participant responses of "fair or poor" were categorized as "unhealthy" and "excellent, very good, or good" as "healthy."